John Wayne: Early works and first lead role

 As a favor to coach Jones, who had given silent Western film star Tom Mix tickets to USC games, director John Ford and Mix hired Wayne as a prop boy and extra.
 Wayne later credited his walk, talk, and persona to his acquaintance with Wyatt Earp, who was good friends with Mix.
-Wayne soon moved to bit parts, establishing a longtime friendship with Ford, the director who provided most of those roles.
+Wayne soon moved to bit parts, establishing a longtime friendship with Ford, who provided most of those roles.
 Early in this period, he had a minor, uncredited role as a guard in the 1926 film Bardelys the Magnificent.
-Wayne also appeared with his USC teammates playing football in Brown of Harvard (1926), The Dropkick (1927), and Salute (1929) and Columbia's Maker of Men (filmed in 1930, released in 1931).
-While working for Fox Film Corporation in bit roles, Wayne was given on-screen credit as "Duke Morrison" only once, in Words and Music (1929).
+He also appeared with his USC teammates playing football in Brown of Harvard (1926), The Dropkick (1927), Salute (1929), and Columbia's Maker of Men (filmed in 1930, released in 1931).
+While working for Fox Film Corporation in bit roles, Wayne received on-screen credit as "Duke Morrison" only once, in Words and Music (1929).
 Director Raoul Walsh saw him moving studio furniture while working as a prop boy and cast him in his first starring role in The Big Trail (1930).
-For his screen name, Walsh suggested "Anthony Wayne", after Revolutionary War General "Mad" Anthony Wayne.
+Walsh suggested "Anthony Wayne" as a screen name, after Revolutionary War General "Mad" Anthony Wayne.
 Fox Studios chief Winfield Sheehan rejected it as sounding "too Italian".
 Walsh then suggested "John Wayne".
 Sheehan agreed, and the name was set.
-Wayne was not even present for the discussion.
+Wayne was not present for the discussion.
 His pay was raised to $105 a week.

-The Big Trail was to be the first big-budget outdoor spectacle of the sound era, made at a then-staggering cost over $2 million (over $32.8 million equivalent in 2021), using hundreds of extras and wide vistas of the American Southwest, still largely unpopulated at the time.
-To take advantage of the breathtaking scenery, it was filmed in two versions, a standard 35 mm version and another in the new 70 mm Grandeur film process, using an innovative camera and lenses.
-Many in the audience who saw it in Grandeur stood and cheered, but only a handful of theaters were equipped to show the film in its widescreen process, and the effort was largely wasted at the time.
-The film was considered a huge box-office flop at the time, but came to be highly regarded by modern critics.
+The Big Trail was intended as the first big‑budget outdoor spectacle of the sound era, made at a then‑staggering cost of $1.25 million ($25.08 million equivalent in 2026), using hundreds of extras and wide vistas of the American Southwest, still largely unpopulated at the time.
+To take advantage of the scenery, it was filmed in two versions: a standard 35 mm version and another in the new 70 mm Grandeur film process, using an innovative camera and lenses.
+Many in the audience who saw it in Grandeur stood and cheered, but only a handful of theaters were equipped to show the film in its widescreen format, and the effort was largely wasted.
+The film was considered a major box‑office failure at the time, but later came to be highly regarded by modern critics.